-Leaving small children (less than six years of age) unsupervised around water or moving vehicles or allowing them to ride in the back of pickup trucks or on ATV's, allowing them to get their hands on firearms, letting them play unsupervised around dangerously stacked items, allowing them to get their hands on lighters, and placing babies in unsafe sleeping environments are all ill-advised; yet, these actions resulted in the deaths of 128 children in 2019.
-Some people believe that vehicular crash deaths (a more appropriate term) cannot be prevented, but it is well known that appropriate road signage/maintenance, following laws, avoiding distractions, driver education, and correctly using seatbelts and child safety seats save lives.
+Leaving small children (less than six years of age) unsupervised around water or moving vehicles or allowing them to ride in the back of pickup trucks or on ATV's, allowing them to get their hands on firearms, letting them get hold of poisons or drugs, and placing babies in unsafe sleeping environments are all ill-advised; yet, these actions resulted in the deaths of 125 children in 2020.
+Some people believe that vehicular crash deaths (a more appropriate term) cannot be prevented, but appropriate road signage/maintenance, following laws, avoiding distractions, driver education, and correctly using seatbelts and child safety seats save lives.